 But what do you have to do to get a better positioning?
 There are three main metrics you cannot omit, i.e., price index, margin and conversion rate.
 If you focus on these three key indicators, your positioning is going to improve, and you will receive more visitors to your e-commerce store.

 First of all, you need to differentiate between direct and indirect competitors.
+You can do this by carrying out a product price comparison.
 Indirect competitors are those who sell similar products but at a different price range (higher or lower).
 This difference in price will make your audiences different too.

 Direct rivals, on the other hand, offer the same product at a similar price.
 Therefore, they attract the same kind of audience as you.
 Once you have identified your direct competition, look carefully into their website: examine the appearance of their e-commerce business, the details they include, the info they attach to every product, etc. All this information can be useful clues for improving the strategy of your e-commerce store.